Ashley Barnes

-Barnes previously played for Paulton Rovers, Plymouth Argyle, Oxford United, Salisbury City, Eastbourne Borough, Torquay United and Brighton & Hove Albion.
+Barnes previously played for Paulton Rovers, Plymouth Argyle, Oxford United, Salisbury City, Eastbourne Borough, Torquay United, Brighton & Hove Albion and Norwich City.
 He was capped by Austria at youth international level, making one appearance for their under-20 team in 2008, but his application for Austrian citizenship was rejected in 2019.

 Club career

 Early career and Plymouth Argyle

 As a child, Barnes played for Bath Arsenal, where his teammates included fellow future professional Scott Sinclair and was briefly in the academy of Bristol Rovers before being released.
 He began his senior career as a prolific goalscorer with local club Paulton Rovers of the Southern League.
 He had an extended trial with Championship club Plymouth Argyle in March 2007, and sufficiently impressed to be awarded with an eighteen-month contract by the club, having scored several goals for the reserve team.
 He made his Plymouth debut in the first round of the League Cup in August 2007 against Wycombe Wanderers, coming on as a substitute for first-team regular Sylvan Ebanks-Blake.

 He subsequently found first-team opportunities hard to come by, and was sent on loan to Conference side Oxford United in November 2007 to gain some experience.
 Barnes featured five times for Oxford United, including two FA Cup ties against Southend United, before returning to Plymouth.
 He was sent out on loan again in March 2008 to another Conference club, this time to Salisbury City.
 He featured in five league matches for the club but did not find the back of the net.

 Barnes was loaned out for a third time in November 2008 to Eastbourne Borough, with teammate Daniel Smith.
 He impressed enough for his loan to be extended by a month, before he was recalled by Plymouth Argyle in January 2009, ahead of the club's match against Bristol City.
 He made his league debut for the Pilgrims against Wolves at Molineux, scoring his first goal for the club against Coventry City.
 His performances at the back-end of the 2008–09 season were rewarded when he signed a two-year contract extension in May 2009.

 He joined League Two club Torquay United on loan until the end of the season in February 2010, but returned a month later having made six appearances.